aaqmarr2001/MARL-Predator-Prey/README.md

 multiple agents.

 3\.
-How you design the VDN algorithm.
+How I designed the VDN algorithm.

 The design of the Value Decomposition Networks (VDN) algorithm in the project